mecid/mecid.github.io/_posts/2019-10-09-dynamic-type-in-swiftui.md

 layout: post
 ---

-This week I want to talk to you about Dynamic Type support in SwiftUI.
-I think there is no way to create an excellent user experience without Dynamic Type support in your apps.
-SwiftUI provides Dynamic Type out of the box for any text representation and simplifies our job.
+This week I want to talk to you about *Dynamic Type* support in *SwiftUI*.
+I think there is no way to create an excellent user experience without *Dynamic Type* support in your apps. *SwiftUI* provides *Dynamic Type* out of the box for any text representation and simplifies our job.
 But we still need to do some work, so let's talk about it.

 #### Dynamic Type basics
-The Dynamic Type feature allows users to choose the size of textual content displayed on the screen.
+The *Dynamic Type* feature allows users to choose the size of textual content displayed on the screen.
 It helps users who need larger text for better readability.
 It also accommodates those who can read a smaller text, allowing more information to appear on the screen.
-Apps that support Dynamic Type also provide a more consistent reading experience.
+Apps that support *Dynamic Type also* provide a more consistent reading experience.

-You don't need to do anything to support Dynamic Type in your SwiftUI views, because by default, all the components representing text are multiline.
-Apple's Human Interface Guidelines have a special section about Typography, which provides common text styles.
-These text styles describe font configuration for different types of text content like title, headline, body, subhead, caption, footnote.
+You don't need to do anything to support Dynamic Type in your *SwiftUI* views, because by default, all the components representing text are multiline.
+Apple's [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/ios/overview/themes/) have a special section about *Typography*, which provides common text styles.
+These text styles describe font configuration for different types of text content like *title, headline, body, subhead, caption, footnote*.
 These styles are shared between all the apps.
 Try to use these predefined text styles as much as possible.
-Here is a small example of how to use HIG defined text styles in SwiftUI.
+Here is a small example of how to use *HIG* defined text styles in *SwiftUI*.

 ```swift
 struct PostView: View {